 Properties of Polylactic Acid (PLA)

-Polylactic acid (PLA) is a biodegradable and bioactive thermoplastic polymer made from renewable resources, primarily derived from corn starch or sugarcane.
-It is commonly used in various applications, including 3D printing, packaging, disposable tableware, and medical implants.
+Polylactic acid (PLA) is a biodegradable, bioactive thermoplastic derived from renewable sources such as corn starch or sugarcane.
+Known for its environmental friendliness, PLA is widely used in 3D printing, disposable packaging, tableware, and medical applications due to its balance of strength, clarity, and processability.

 The following table provides a comprehensive list of polylactic acid (PLA) properties in both SI and US customary/Imperial units at normal temperature and pressure (NTP).